esheldon/desmeds/README.md

 ## generating a single MEDS file

-The `wq` submit scripts call the following scripts
 ```python
 # first make a "stubby" meds, holding all the inputs for the MEDSMaker
 # this is run first because it needs network and db access